 Since horses are so active, it’s no wonder that their bodies can break down.
 Equine behavioral therapists assess instances of physical damage in horses.
 Once you have established a diagnosis, you can create a plan of care to increase muscle function and mobility.

 Equine rehabilitation therapists nurse horses back to health and keep them feeling their best.
 They work with joints, muscles, and soft tissues to promote healthy blood flow and reduce pain levels that affect performance.

 No matter where a horse is suffering physically, you can work with different techniques to enhance the quality of life.
 Many patients will be recurring and require ongoing care.
 You must also make informed recommendations to the owner, warning of any restrictions or limitations.

 The nature of this job calls for a calm, even-keeled person who has a soothing demeanor.
-Since you are working with horses who might have high pain or strong sensitivities, it’s important to have the personality to calm them.
-Trust is paramount between the patient and therapist for best success.
+Since you are working with horses that might have high pain or strong sensitivities, it’s important to have the personality to calm them.
+Trust is paramount between the patient and therapist for the best success.

 There are a few degree avenues to become an equine rehabilitation therapist, so you can choose the path tailored to reach your career goals.

 4. Horse Trainer

 Horses need to learn the ropes to become excellent in their field.
 Trainers can work with individual personalities to mold their behavior to match those criteria.
 Whether the horse needs prepping for a show, basic riding, or work purposes, you can ensure success for clients.